John Bachar: Climbing career

-Bachar was a contemporary of John Long and Tobin Sorenson in a group they called the Stonemasters putting up daring new routes in the Idyllwild, California area.
+Bachar was a contemporary of John Long and Tobin Sorenson in a group they called the Stonemasters putting up daring new routes in the Idyllwild, California, area.

 Bachar posted a note in 1981 promising a "$10,000 reward for anyone who can follow me for one full day."
 No one took the challenge.
 That same year he put up Bachar-Yerian (5.11c R/X) in Tuolumne Meadows with Dave Yerian.
 A heady testpiece, the 300 ft vertical-to-gently-overhanging route is protected by 13 bolts (including anchor bolts), each one placed either from a stance (9) or while hanging from a hook (4).
 Bachar was a vocal critic of climbing tactics such as bolting on rappel, which came into vogue during the 1980s.
 However, at the time of the first ascent, there were critics of his decision to place certain bolts from hooks, rather than drilling and placing each bolt from a stance.

 In 1986, Bachar and Peter Croft made a link up of El Capitan and Half Dome, climbing a vertical mile in under 14 hours.
 In the 1990s, Bachar free soloed Enterprise (5.12b) in the Owens River Gorge and The Gift (5.12c) at Red Rocks for the Masters of Stone video series.
 He was featured in the documentary Bachar: One Man, One Myth, One Legend (2005) by Michael Reardon.

 Personal life

-Bachar lived in Mammoth Lakes, California and was Director of Design of Acopa International LLC, a company which manufactures rock climbing shoes.
+Bachar lived in Mammoth Lakes, California, and was the director of design of rock climbing shoe manufacturer Acopa International LLC.

-On December 3, 1996 Bachar became a father when his only child Tyrus was born to Valerie Vosburg.
+On December 3, 1996, Bachar's only child Tyrus was born to Valerie Vosburg.

-On August 13, 2006, Bachar was involved in a serious car accident while traveling home from the Outdoor Retailer Trade Show in Salt Lake City.
-He suffered multiple fractured vertebrae.
+On August 13, 2006, Bachar suffered multiple fractured vertebrae in a serious car accident.